Antoine Danchin: Early life and career

-Interested in University training he created, with Maurice Guéron, the first semester of Biology at the École Polytechnique, and developed his teaching during four years.
+Interested in University training he created, with Maurice Guéron, the first semester of Biology at the École polytechnique, and developed his teaching during four years.
 Among his first students one can find Daniel Kahn, Patrick Charnay, and many others.
 The main goal of his research has been to try to understand how genes can function collectively in the cell.
 This led him to work on regulation systems which control global gene expression in bacteria.
 Part of his work was devoted to the study of the enzymes that synthesize cyclic AMP.
 He established the reference classification of adenylate cyclases after his laboratory successfully cloned and sequenced the genes of adenylyl cyclase toxins from the whooping cough agent as well as from the agent of anthrax.
 This work led him to trigger ethical reflections on the practices of molecular genetics and genomics at a time when this was not considered important.

 Danchin started in 1985 a collaboration with computer scientists for evaluation of artificial intelligence techniques to the study of integrated problems in molecular genetics.
 This convinced him that it was time to investigate genomes as wholes, provided that an important effort in computer sciences was initiated in parallel (in silico biology).
 Early in 1987 he proposed that a sequencing program should be undertaken for Bacillus subtilis.
 This proposal was actualized by a European joint effort on this genome, starting in 1988.
 The complete sequence was published in 1997.
 The first significant and unexpected discovery of this work was, in 1991, that many genes (at the time, half of the genes) were of completely unknown function.
 This led him to try to organize bioinformatics in France with the help of several colleagues at universities, CNRS and INRIA, through the creation of a nationwide group, GDR 1029 (1991–1995) and subsequently through the coordination of the bioinformatics programme of the Groupement de Recherche et d'Etudes des Genomes (1992–1996), then at the Comité de Coordination des Sciences du Vivant (1998–2000).
 Re-sequencing and re-annotation of the B. subtilis genome was completed in 2009 to update the sequence and annotation of this reference genome.

 In year 2000, Danchin created the HKU-Pasteur Research Centre in Hong Kong, meant to develop microbial genomics in the region, with the help of the Innovation and Technology Commission of the Hong Kong SAR government to develop bioinformatics (programme Biosupport).

 Danchin is now developing theoretical reflections and experiments in the domain of synthetic biology, trying to make explicit the idea that cells behave as computers (Turing machines) making computers.
 Together with Victor de Lorenzo, he created the free and open access journal Symplectic Biology, devoted to publishing innovative ideas in systems and synthetic biology.

+Personal life

 Antoine Danchin is the father of Raphael Danchin.